 The weather will be different depending on where you’re travelling to and sometimes I’d find that I’d leave one destination wearing a t-shirt and end up somewhere else with piles of warm layers on!
 You really just have to be prepared for all weather conditions in New Zealand, even in the summer months.
 Layering is great because you can add on or strip off as you need to.
 I’d recommend a good, lightweight base layer next to your skin made from merino wool or polypro and middle layers of fleece or wool that will provide warmth.

 For days spent walking or being active in any way, I always pulled on my leggings which I found were far more versatile than hiking pants.
-The ones I wear currently are Lorna Jane which I love as they’re stretchy and completely opaque.

 4. A swimsuit